Hadal101dev/CBuildSystem/README.md

 }
 ```

-By default the generated build.c file will loop thru an array of defined commands and check to see whether argv[1] matches the command name.
+By default the generated build.c file will define and loop thru an array of commands and check to see whether argv[1] matches the command name.
 If it does it will call the bound function.

 ================ BUILD MODULES ==============